ziwenzu/academic-kickstart/content/projects.md

 ## Working in Progress

-* Instrumental variables in Political Science: Pitfalls and Solutions (with Yiqing Xu, Mackenzie Lockhart, Apoorva Lal)
+* How Much Should We Trust Instrumental Variable Estimates in Political Science?
+Practical Advice based on 57 Replicated Studies (with Yiqing Xu, Mackenzie Lockhart, Apoorva Lal)

+  — PolMeth 2021

 * Survey on Chinese Lgeal Professionals' Ideology (with Junyan Jiang)

 * Political Economy of Leaders' Attention (with Leo Yang)

-* Purchase (with Xuan Wang, Yiqing Xu)
+* Purchase (with Yiqing Xu, Xuan Wang)

 * China Legal Development (with Tianguang Meng)

-* RCT
+* RCT (with Xiao Ma, Yiqing Xu, Taisu Zhang)